 My family’s experience

-When you add social anxiety to all of this, you can begin to see why, even though my little guy is incredibly bright, telling him to calm down and to stop trying to entertain everyone doesn’t work.
+When you add social anxiety to all of this, you can begin to see why, even though my little guy is incredibly bright, telling him to “calm down” and to stop trying to entertain everyone doesn’t work.
 The anxiety that often surfaces when he tries to fit in with other kids, puts him into Fight Flight or Freeze mode.
-When that happens, logic and memory go out the window because he can’t even access the thinking part of his brain.
+When that happens, logic and memory go right out the window because he can’t even access the thinking part of his brain.

 This went on for three years – early kindergarten through the summer after second grade – before we started to piece it together.
 In the meantime, I was a wreck because he was constantly being pushed, teased, excluded from birthday parties, and more.
 Nothing that I, or anyone else, did seemed to help.

-Shortly after my breaking point, I learned that I could request a full evaluation through his school.
+Shortly after my breaking point (a kid trying to punch him in the face at summer camp), I learned that I could request a full evaluation through my son’s school.
 Even though it was Summer Break, I wasn’t willing to wait.
 I couldn’t risk starting another school year with this ongoing dynamic.

 When we got the test results, they revealed that he’s “highly gifted,” which I mistakenly thought was the only missing piece to this puzzle.
-This is partly because I wasn’t told about anything else outside of the norm.
-It’s also because he began to make social progress that school year (third grade) – largely due to an incredibly perceptive teacher.
+This is partly because I wasn’t told about how navigating a disorder and giftedness (i.e., being twice exceptional) would be an ongoing struggle for my son.
+I was made to believe that putting him in a “gifted” program would be the answer to our prayers.
+It’s also because my son began to make social progress that school year (third grade) – largely due to an incredibly perceptive teacher.

 Only half of the challenge